-10.10 Student does not send confirmation of registered or approved childcare application (whether online or via the CCG1 form) they will be subject to a lower weekly costs cap (£145) and must supply this required information as soon as possible.
+10.10 Student does not send confirmation of registered or approved childcare

+CCG is only paid in respect of childcare provided by registered or approved childcare providers.
+Most students include details of their childcare provider when submitting the CCG1.
+However, if the student does not include details of their childcare provider on their application (whether online or via the CCG1 form) they will be subject to a lower weekly costs cap (£144) and must supply this required information as soon as possible.
 Where details of a registered or approved childcare provider are not subsequently received, entitlement to CCG will be withdrawn and amounts paid will be recovered.